hyperledger/fabric-samples/fabtoken/README.md

 * Navigate to the `javascript` directory
 * Run the command `node fabtoken` without any arguments to run the demo.

 You should see the output of the demo in your terminal.
-The demo used user1 and user2 of the basic network to do the following token operations:
+The demo uses user1 and user2 of the basic network to do the following token operations:
-* Issue a token worth 100 USD as user1
+* Issue a token worth 100 USD to user1
 * Transfer 30 USD from user1 to user2
 * Redeem 10 USD as user1 and 30 USD as user2
-* Check that user1 has a token worth 60 USD and user2 has no token
+* Check that user1 has a token worth 60 USD and user2 has no tokens

 ### Use the sample app to create your own tokens